Parliament Square: History

-1949 proposed layout of Parliament Square with the former location of Buxton Memorial Fountain marked in red.
+1949 proposed layout of Parliament Square with the former location of the Buxton Memorial Fountain marked in red.

 Original layout

-Parliament Square was laid out in 1868 in order to open up the space around the Palace of Westminster and improve traffic flow, and featured London's first traffic signals.
-A substantial amount of property had to be cleared from the site.
-The architect responsible was Sir Charles Barry.
-Its original features included the Buxton Memorial Fountain, which was removed in 1949 and placed in its present position in nearby Victoria Tower Gardens in 1957.
+Parliament Square was laid out in 1868 in order to open up the space around the Palace of Westminster and improve traffic flow.
+A substantial amount of property was cleared from the site, and the architect responsible was Sir Charles Barry.
+The square originally included the Buxton Memorial Fountain, which was removed in 1949 and relocated to nearby Victoria Tower Gardens in 1957.
+The square also featured some of London's earliest traffic signals.

-In 1949, the design for the replanning of the Parliament Square area, Westminster, London was carried out by the architect, George Grey Wornum (1888–1957).
+In 1949, a redesign of the Parliament Square area was prepared by the architect George Grey Wornum (1888–1957).

 Post Second World War changes

-The plans to redesign the Square predated the Second World War as the Ministry of Transport suggested:
+Plans to redesign the square predated the Second World War, with the Ministry of Transport proposing:

 that a larger central island was necessary to allow traffic more room in Great George Street.
 If the northern side of the central island were lengthened it was expected that the frequent traffic blocks at the junction of Parliament Street and Bridge Street with Parliament Square would be greatly reduced.

-Following the war, London County Council submitted a revised plan that was agreed by the Ministry of Transport and legislated for by Parliament with the Parliament Square (Improvements) Act 1949.The Act was required due to the mixed ownership of the land.
-The redesign included putting new roads, pavement and gardens in the area.
+Following the war, the London County Council submitted a revised plan that was approved by the Ministry of Transport and enacted by Parliament through the Parliament Square (Improvements) Act 1949 (12, 13 & 14 Geo.
+6. c. lvi).
+The Act was required due to the mixed ownership of the land.
+The redesign included new roads, pavements, and landscaping works in the area.

-As St George Street was widened and an existing road was moved, the Buxton Memorial Fountain had to be removed.
-Because Victorian style architecture was unpopular at the time, some in Parliament argued it should never be re-erected: at least one parliamentarian said it had "no artistic merit whatever" The Act provided that the fountain could be removed, but required its re-erection.
+As Great George Street was widened and an existing road realigned, the Buxton Memorial Fountain had to be removed.
+Because Victorian architecture was unpopular at the time, some Members of Parliament argued that it should not be re-erected; at least one described it as having "no artistic merit whatever".
+The Act ultimately permitted its removal but required its reinstatement.

-The central garden of the square was transferred from the Parliamentary Estate to the control of the Greater London Authority by the Greater London Authority Act 1999.
-It has responsibility to light, cleanse, water, pave, and repair the garden, and has powers to make bylaws for the garden.
+The central garden of the square was transferred from the Parliamentary Estate to the control of the Greater London Authority under the Greater London Authority Act 1999.
+The Authority is responsible for lighting, cleansing, watering, paving, and maintenance of the garden, and has powers to make bylaws for its management.

 Public demonstrations

+The east side of the square, lying opposite one of the main entrances to the Palace of Westminster, has historically been a common site of protest against government action or inaction.

+Reclaim the Streets

+On May Day 2000 the square was transformed into a giant allotment by a Reclaim the Streets guerrilla gardening action.